cluel01/cluel01.github.io/_projects/3_project.md

     Tree cover map of South Africa from aerial imagery.
 Map is created in 100m resolution.
 The bright areas indicate tree covered regions.
 </div>

+The code for this project is stored in the following <a href="https://github.com/cluel01/SA_semantic_segmentation">Github repository</a>.